How Keeping In Touch with Candidates Makes Them More Likely to Start

 • Their current employer may have come up with a last-ditch counteroffer that persuades them to stay.

-• While serving out their notice period with their current employer, the candidate has a change of heart and decides to stay where they are.
+• While serving out their notice period, the candidate could simply have a change of heart and decide to stay where they are.

-Reasons to Keep in Touch
+Reasons to Keep In Touch

-• If they need a car parking pass, get their details so that you have one ready for them when they start.
+• Parking: If they need a car parking pass, get their details so that you have one ready for them when they start.

 Advertise a Job